GREEN SHEET / COURSE SYLLABUS (GE Area C2: LETTERS)

 FINAL EXAM POLICY

 SJSU Policy requires that all courses hold a final examination (or final project) during the final examination period.
 There are no exceptions to this without the approval of both the Chair of the Department and the Dean of the College.
 Exceptions are rarely granted except in the most extreme circumstances.

 Writing assignments and the term paper are assessed in terms of quantity, structural variety, and vocabulary.
 Regular class attendance and participation are essential for language learning.
 Please be on time for class.
 It is most important that you come to class regularly and participate in all class activities.
 The quizzes, the midterm exam, and the final exam will test comprehension of material in the textbook covered in the class sessions, class handouts and lectures.
 If you miss a quiz, you will receive a zero (0) point for the quiz.
 If you miss a class, it is your responsibility to find out what was covered during the class.
 You are responsible for all material presented during the course.
 Special care however will be given to students with disabilities.
-No foods, no chewing gum, no cell phones, iPod/iPhone, or Anime/manga in the classroom.
+No foods, no chewing gum, no cell phones, or iPod/iPhone in the classroom.
 Your progress is my main concern.
-Participate in SJSU Japan Club activities, if any.

 Students are not permitted to use old tests, quizzes when preparing for exams.
 Violations to the Academic Integrity Policy undermine the educational process and will not be tolerated.
 It also demonstrates a lack of respect for oneself, fellow students and the course instructor and can ruin the university's reputation and the value of the degrees it offers.
 Violators of the Academic Integrity Policy will be subject to failing this course and being reported to the Office of Judicial Affairs for disciplinary action which could result in suspension or expulsion from San Jose State University.